 - Zucchini (courgettes).
 I feel like zucchini gets a bit of a bad rap for being boring, but when you cook them in olive oil with garlic and lemon, they’re truly gorgeous.
 Naturally creamy, they break down in the pan to create a full, glossy sauce.

 - Leek.
-I’m not a fan of onions, but I LOVE scallions and I love leeks.
+I’m not a fan of onions, but I LOVE scallions, and I love leeks.
 They’re not as strong as onions but have that lovely flavour as they’re cooked down, bringing a gorgeous, delicate, fresh flavour to the beans.

 - Lemon.
 You ideally want a fresh lemon because you’ll be using the zest, but if you can’t find one, just use 1 teaspoon of bottled lemon juice instead.

 - Za’atar.
-This is one of my most used spice mixes and I recommend you pick some up too.
+This is one of my most-used spice mixes, and I recommend you pick some up, too.
 Za’atar can vary, but it’s generally a mix of dried herbs (thyme, oregano, marjoram, or a mix), tangy sumac and toasted sesame seeds.
 You can pick it up in larger grocery stores, or make your own DIY version using those ingredients.
 If you can’t find it, just use dried thyme.

 How to Make Lemony Zucchini Butter Beans

-Add the butter beans, sour cream, za’atar, parmesan and fish sauce if you’re using it, then stir to combine.
-It should be lovely and thick and creamy.
+- Add the butter beans, sour cream, za’atar, parmesan, and fish sauce if you’re using it, then stir to combine.

 Lemony Zucchini Butter Beans FAQs

-You can use any white bean here you like – I tend to go between butter beans and cannellini beans when I make this recipe and both are wonderful.
-For the best, creamy texture, use jarred beans as they’re better quality, but canned beans are cheaper and are absolutely fine otherwise.
+You can use any white bean here you like – I tend to go between butter beans and cannellini beans when I make this recipe, and both are wonderful.
+But chickpeas (garbanzos), black beans, or Kidney beans will work well too.

-Yes!
-They reheat wonderfully and keep well.
 Store them for 4 days in the fridge, then either reheat in the microwave at 30-second intervals or on the stovetop over low heat.
 Add a splash of water when you reheat them, just to help loosen up the sauce.

-Try more green veggies like broccolini (chop the florets and stems finely and add them with the zucchini and leek) or asparagus, or stir through a couple of big handfuls of spinach when you add the parmesan, sour cream and za’atar.
-Swap the bacon for chorizo or another good quality sausage, or use leftover cooked chicken (this is a great way to use up leftovers from a roast chicken).
+Try more green veggies like broccolini (chop the florets and stems finely and add them with the zucchini and leek) or asparagus, or stir through a couple of big handfuls of spinach when you add the parmesan, sour cream, and za’atar.

 Like this Recipe?
 Try these Easy One-Pot Ideas Next